The Red Spectacles: Releases

 The Red Spectacles premiered on February 7, 1987 in Japan.

 On February 25, 2003, the DVD edition was made available in Japan as part of the Mamoru Oshii Cinema Trilogy anthology box set, which contained four DVDs and one soundtrack CD.
 On November 4 of the same year, a subtitled version of Akai megane was released in North America as both a single DVD and also as part of a US release of the box set.
 The US version of the trilogy box set has different box artwork and lacks the "Revisited Scene & Production" DVD of the Japanese version.

 The American The Red Spectacles DVD edition was reprinted in 2004, and since then is only available in the box set which was printed three times as of 2006 and remains the only edition released outside Japan.

-A crowdfunded 4K restoration of the film was shown at the 2025 edition of Beyond Fest and is due to be shown at the New York Metrograph theater in November 2025.
+A crowdfunded 4K restoration of the film was shown at the 2025 edition of Beyond Fest and then at the New York Metrograph theater in November 2025.